AqwamCreates/DataPredict/docs/API/Others/OneVsAll.md

 ### setTargetCost()

-Set the upper bound and lower bounds of the target cost.
+Set the upper bound and lower bounds of the target cost for each model.
 ```
 OneVsAll:setTargetCost(upperBound: number, lowerBound: number)
 ```